Charles Chilcott and Mary Strout

 Creek.
 Charles Junior (19 years old, and then

 unmarried) answered the census at Annandale.
-The family was 12, and
+The family was 12,

-two houses
+between the two houses

 1845 Mary, the eldest girl marries John Cubit